Combinatorial Proofs in Bordered Heegaard Floer homology: Overview of the construction

 These invariants satisfy the following pairing theorem: let $Y_1$ and $Y_2$ be two 3-manifolds with boundaries parametrized by $\slz$ and $-\slz$, respectively.
 Let $Y=Y_1\cup_\partial Y_2$ be the closed 3-manifold obtained by gluing them along their boundaries (with the gluing map induced by the parametrizations).
-Then
+Then the chain complex $\widehatit{CF}(Y)$ (whose homology is $\widehatit{HF}(Y)$), is given by

 (\cite[Theorem 1.3]{LOT08}).